DreamWorks Pictures: Founding and Universal distribution (1994–2005)

 In 1996, the company's record label, DreamWorks Records, was founded, the first project of which was George Michael's album Older.
 The first band signed to the label was eels, who released their debut album Beautiful Freak that year.
 DreamWorks Records went on to sign established artists for their label, including the alternative rock act Morphine, comedian Chris Rock (as a spoken word artist) and Henry Rollins (as both a spoken word artist and a member of Rollins Band).
-The label helped launch the careers of artists such as Alien Ant Farm, Elliot Smith, Nelly Furtado and Papa Roach.
+The label helped launch the careers of artists such as Alien Ant Farm, Elliott Smith, Nelly Furtado and Papa Roach.
 Once the main film division officially commenced in 1997, the label started releasing numerous soundtrack compilation albums for live-action and animated DreamWorks films, including American Beauty, Road Trip, Shrek, Small Soldiers and The Prince of Egypt, among others.
 These albums mostly consisted of songs from artists signed to DreamWorks Records, with the films themselves also using songs from DreamWorks artists; an example being American Beauty, which had eels' song "Cancer for the Cure" and Elliot Smith's song "Because" in both the soundtrack album and the film.
 The label's most commercially successful release was Papa Roach's Infest, which sold 7 million units on the back of the rap rock movement, while some of the label's highest-charting songs included Nelly Furtado's "I'm Like a Bird" and Alien Ant Farm's cover of Michael Jackson's "Smooth Criminal".
 Commercially, the record company as a whole never lived up to expectations, and was sold in November 2003 to Universal Music Group, who closed it at the beginning of 2005.
 Until September 1, 2005, UMG continued to operate DreamWorks Nashville, a country-focused division of DreamWorks Records which was founded in June 1997.
 That label was shut down when its flagship artist, Toby Keith, departed to form his own label.